Jollywatt/typst-fletcher/src/shapes.typ

 /// )
 ///
 /// - dir (top, bottom, left, right): Direction the chevron points.
-/// - angle (angle): The slant of the roof.
-Set to `0deg` for a rectangle, and
+/// - angle (angle): The slant of the arrow.
+A plain rectangle is `0deg`.
-///   to `90deg` for a document stretching past Pluto.
-/// - fit (number): Adjusts how comfortably the chevron fits the label.
+/// - fit (number): Adjusts how comfortably the chevron fits the label's bounding box.
 ///
 ///   #for (i, fit) in (0, 0.5, 1).enumerate() {
 ///   	let s = fletcher.shapes.chevron.with(fit: fit)